Darko Pajović: Education

 He graduated at the University of Montenegro - Faculty of Mathematics and Natural Sciences, Department of Biology.
 He specialized in the field of In Vitro Fertilization (Human Reproduction) at the University Medical Centre Maribor, Slovenia.
 He is a graduate biologist-embryologist.

 Early career

 He started his service as a professor of biology in High School in 2000.
-Since 2003. he has been working as an embryologist in a Center for In Vitro Fertilization "Life", where in the laboratory conditions was created the first Montenegrin "test tube baby".
-Since 2004. is a member of the European Society of Human Reproduction and Embryology (ESHRE).
+Hee has been working since 2003 as an embryologist in a Center for In Vitro Fertilization "Life", where in the laboratory conditions the first Montenegrin "test tube baby" was created.
+Since 2004, Pajović is a member of the European Society of Human Reproduction and Embryology (ESHRE).
 He began his social engagement as an activist in the civil sector.

-He founded non-governmental and non profit organization "Green Home" in 2000 and was the executive director until 2012.
+He founded the non-governmental and non profit organization "Green Home" in 2000 and was the executive director until 2012.
 During these twelve years, was a member of the National Council for Sustainable Development, National Commission for Cooperation with UNESCO and member of the Commission on Environmental, Economic and Social Policy of the "International Union for Conservation of Nature" (IUCN).